Characterization for Campanato norm via quasi-Banach function spaces not assuming the Fatou property

 \section{Examples and comparison with the known results}

-When $X''(\mathbb{R}^n)=X(\mathbb{R}^n)$, condition \eqref{eq:A-X} is equivalent to the so-called $A_X$-condition, which was introduced in \cite{Lerner23} in connection with a generalization of Muckenhoupt’s weighted theory.
+When $X''(\mathbb{R}^n)=X(\mathbb{R}^n)$, the condition \eqref{eq:A-X} is equivalent to the so-called $A_X$-condition, which was introduced in \cite{Lerner23} in connection with a generalization of Muckenhoupt's weighted theory.
 We say that the $A_X$-condition holds if, for every locally integrable function $f$ and every cube $Q \in \mathcal{Q}(\mathbb{R}^n)$,

-It is well known that the $A_X$-condition follows from the boundedness of $M$ on $X(\mathbb{R}^n)$.
-Hence, if $X(\mathbb{R}^n)$ is a Banach function space satisfying the Fatou property, then by a duality argument, condition \eqref{eq:A-X} follows from the boundedness of $M$ on the associate space $X'(\mathbb{R}^n)$.
+Remark that the $A_X$-condition follows from the weakly boundedness of $M$ on $X(\mathbb{R}^n)$ (see Lemma \ref{lem:Izuki15} above).
+Hence, if $X(\mathbb{R}^n)$ is a Banach function space satisfying the Fatou property, then by a duality argument, the condition \eqref{eq:A-X} follows from the boundedness of $M$ on the associate space $X'(\mathbb{R}^n)$.

-Meanwhile, the assumption \eqref{eq:B-X} in Theorem \ref{thm:main} can be regarded as an improvement of the assumption that ``$M$ is bounded on $X'(\mathbb{R}^n)$'' in Theorem \ref{thm:IzSa17}, by extending it to quasi-rBfs.
+Meanwhile, the assumption \eqref{eq:B-X} in Theorem \ref{thm:main} can be regarded as an improvement of the assumption that ``$M$ is bounded on $X'(\mathbb{R}^n)$'' in Theorem \ref{thm:IzSa17}, by extending it to quasi-sBfs.
 In fact, using the duality argument, we obtain

 where the first inequality follows from the Fefferman--Stein dual inequality.